394e608c/adscli/README.md

 ```

 ## DataSources.UploadData
 Uploads data to a particular data source.
-Per usual, pass in a report suite ID (--rsid) and a data soure ID (--dsid).Additional required fields:
+Per usual, pass in a report suite ID (--rsid) and a data soure ID (--dsid).
+Additional required fields:

 * --job-name: A name for the job (will be used in the fileName field in the response from GetJobs)
 * --file: The path of a valid CSV with your data to load (no column headers)
-* --cols: A comma delimited list (wrapped in quotes) of columns which should match the column names of you data source.
+* --cols: A comma delimited list (wrapped in quotes) of columns which should match the column names of your data source.
 Example: 'Event 1,Event 5,Evar 20'

 **Important**: The order of column headers passed with --cols MUST match the order of the columns in your CSV to load.
 If --cols='Event 1,Event 5,Evar 20', then your CSV should have event1 in col A, event5 in col B and evar20 in col C.

-#### Usage:
+**Usage:**
 ```
 $ python upload_data.py --rsid=mytestreportsuite --dsid=2 --columns=Event 1,Evar 30 --file=file_to_load.csv --job-name=test
 ```